SciML/Optimization.jl/docs/src/optimization_packages/manopt.md

 sol = Optimization.solve(prob, opt)
 ```

-The Karcher mean problem on the SPD manifold with the Frank-Wolfe algorithm is solved as follows:
+The Karcher mean problem on the SPD manifold with the Frank-Wolfe algorithm can be solved as follows:

 ```@example Manopt2
 M = SymmetricPositiveDefinite(5)